 Why not?
 Just because a company does not formally communicate a dividend policy does not mean it isn’t a good dividend stock for your investment dollars.

 For example, the technology company Microsoft comes to mind immediately.
 It is one of the few remaining companies with a AAA credit rating.
 And has built a nice history of annual dividend increases for its shareholders.

 Also, some companies communicate a more global return of capital strategy.
 It may include combined targets for dividends and stock repurchases.
 Cummins is an example of a company that does this.

 Here’s the list…

 “The NextEra Energy board approved an updated dividend policy for beyond 2020.
 It is expected to translate to a growth rate in dividends per share of roughly 10% per year through at least 2022.
 The growth is off the 2020 base expected to be $5.60 per share.”

 Dominion Energy now expects to target an approximately 65 percent payout ratio.
 After the sale of its gas storage and transmission business to Berkshire Hathaway.

 This new payout ratio implies a 2021 dividend payment of around $2.50 per share.
 The … annual dividend reflects the absence of income from the divested natural gas assets and a revision to the company’s target payout ratio to align with best-in-class utility industry peers.

 Beginning in 2022, the company expects annual dividend-per-share increases of approximately 6 percent per year.
 This represents a significant increase from previous long-term dividend per-share growth guidance of 2.5 percent.

 The Kimberly Clark strategic plan states that future dividend growth will approximate earnings per share growth.

 The giant telecommunications company, AT&T plans for “continued modest annual increases; dividends as % of free cash flow to be less than 50% range in 2022.”

 American Electric Power communicates in its recent investor presentation materials that they expect earnings to grow 5-7% annually.
 And they intend to increase the dividend each year at a similar rate.

-According to a presentation from their 4th quarter of 2019 earnings release, ADP is targeting a 55% – 60% dividend payout ratio.
+According to their recent investor presentation, the payroll processing company, ADP is targeting a 55% – 60% dividend payout ratio.

-Emerson’s goal is to keep dividend payments less than or equal to 50% of free cash flow.
+Management’s goal is to make dividend payments to shareholders equating to approximately 37% of free cash flow.